sashrika15/bookstack/README.md

 # BookStack

-A RESTful shopping cart API which can create new users, add/update or delete items from cart.
+A RESTful shopping cart API for a book shop which can create new users, add/update or delete books from the cart.

 ## Tech Stack
 - MongoDB